g-lalevee/Apigee-X-GCP-Logging/README.md

 ## Intro

 This repository contains a sharedflow for Apigee X to send proxy logs to Google Cloud Logging.<br>
-It is based on DinoChiesa / Apigee-GCP-Logging-Example, but updated to  be deployed on Apigeee X as a Sharedflow
+It is based on [DinoChiesa / Apigee-GCP-Logging-Example](https://github.com/DinoChiesa/Apigee-GCP-Logging-Example). , but updated to  be deployed on Apigeee X as a Sharedflow

 ## Requirement